KoenZomers/KeePassOneDriveSync/Faq.md

 ### Other questions ###

-Feel free to e-mail me at koen@zomers.eu
+Feel free to e-mail me at koen@zomers.eu or [open a GitHub Issue](https://github.com/KoenZomers/KeePassOneDriveSync/issues/new)